suzmas/realsimple-theme/README.md

 * Realsimple is a clean, simple, (mostly) one page theme for Jekyll.
 Post links navigate away from the main page, but all other navigation uses fullpage.js.

 #### Note: this gem is *not* supported by GitHub Pages.
-If you would like to use this theme with GitHub Pages, you can clone the repository here: https://github.com/suzmas/suzmas.github.io and change the configuration as needed.
+If you would like to use this theme with GitHub Pages, you can clone the repository [https://github.com/suzmas/realsimple-theme-demo] here and change the configuration as needed.

 If you find any bugs or have suggestions for improving this theme, please let me know via a Github issue.